 Q: What are the origins of DILLING?

 MD: DILLING comes from Denmark originally.
 We dye our products in there and sew them in Lithuania.
 Our wool comes from Patagonia in Argentina, and our cotton comes from various countries, like India for example.
+Using clean and comfortable underwear is definitely a necessity.
+It’s an unwritten rule, so to say.
+In fact, a lot of people are even tuning to giving underwear as a present such as this couples underwear which can spice up the romance of that couple.

 Q: What inspirations do you draw from when designing your products?